Legacy-Xperia/android_device_sony_nypon/README.md

 =========================

-Copyright (C) 2013 The Unofficial CyanogenMod Project For Sony Xperia P [Percy Gahlot]
+Copyright (C) 2013 The Unofficial PAC-man Project For Sony Xperia P [Percy Gahlot]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.